 We overeat because we’d rather numb our pain than face it — and we have no idea that we’re doing it.

-Our brains are so good at avoiding pain (because we’re wired to survive, not thrive) that negative emotions are avoided on autopilot (i.e. we have no idea we’re doing it).
+Our brains are so good at avoiding pain (because we’re wired to survive, not thrive).
+So good, in fact, that negative emotions are avoided on autopilot.
+We have no idea we’re even doing it.

 Since we have no idea that it’s happening, it’s no wonder why we self-sabotage!